8.6 C

 What is Shamanism; particularly within the Yoruba tradition?

-In the Yoruba tradition, the “shaman” is the people’s healer or in some cases, a high priest.
-Most shamans in Afrikan spirituality, work with the Egun (Ancestors).
-Ancestor simply means those who have gone before you, who are of your bloodline, because their DNA is your DNA.
+In the Yoruba tradition, the “shaman” is the people’s healer or, in some cases, a high priest.
+Most shamans in Afrikan spirituality work with the Egun (Ancestors).
+An ancestor simply means those who have gone before you, who are of your bloodline, because their DNA is your DNA.
 The Ancestors are the key to knowledge.
-There is a saying “Egun lube Ocha,” meaning the ancestors carry you to the Orisha.
-Therefore, the Ancestors are always honored first before any ceremony or ritual.
-If we forget the Egun, they will disrupt any ritual if we do not give them their just honor.
+There is a saying, “Egun lube Ocha,” meaning the ancestors carry you to the Orisha.
+Therefore, the Ancestors are always honoured first before any ceremony or ritual.
+If we forget the Egun, they will disrupt any ritual if we do not give them their just honour.

 Why do you define yourself as an Urban Shaman?